angelariggs/angelariggs.github.io/about.md

 Quotation[8] = "\"Relentlessly determined, she goes above and beyond to deliver on her commitments and stand up for her ideals.\"";
 Quotation[9] = "\"Angela is one of the most dedicated, driven and enthusiastic people I have worked with.\"";
 Quotation[10] = "\"Angela has a curious mind that's willing to tackle anything to improve the quality of our digital products.\"";
+Quotation[11] = "\"Angela has a strong sense of ethics and values, and works to make sure that everyone she works with feels heard and included.\"";

 var Q = Quotation.length;
 var whichQuotation=Math.round(Math.random()*(Q-1));